 3. You Have a Large Pending Transaction

-If you have an idea of the hold window, you can use alternate payment methods during that time to avoid embarrassing or stressful situations.
-Or, if you need access to the credit line sooner, you can call the credit card issuer or the merchant to request that they lift the hold.
+If you need access to the credit line sooner, you can call the credit card issuer or the merchant to request that they lift the hold.
 There's no guarantee that they'll do it, but it's worth a try.

 Your best bet is to build transaction holds into your budget.
 If you know you'll be renting a car or checking into a hotel for a week, you can set aside some extra savings in your checking account or make sure another card has plenty of credit so you're not worried about getting declined.